 With Tarm Biomass as a tenant, the new building owners saw an opportunity.
 They hired Tarm Biomass to update and simplify the heating system.
 The new renewable heating system would use Fröling Wood Pellet Boilers.
 With winter fast approaching in 2016, Tarm Biomass began a thermal makeover.
-Tarm Biomass started by breaking the old American Standard cast iron sections apart and carting the soot and mud filled beasts to the scrap heap.
+Tarm Biomass started by breaking the old American Standard cast-iron sections apart and carting the soot and mud-filled beasts to the scrap heap.
 Tarm Biomass then built a new distribution manifold and installed a Viessmann propane boiler where the oil boiler had been.
 While serving as the primary heating source in the winter of 2016/2017, the propane boiler became a backup heat source for the future.

 Where the Frankenstein furnace once lived, two new wood pellet boilers, 350,000 Btu/hr each, were added.
-A 1,250 gallon buffer tank was installed in the adjacent warehouse.
+A 1,250-gallon buffer tank was installed in the adjacent warehouse.
 The boiler installation space was chosen due to its proximity to an outside wall, allowing pellet delivery truck access and a simple chimney installation.
-A 15 ton pellet silo was placed just outside the new boiler room.
+A 15-ton pellet silo was placed just outside the new boiler room.
 The Fröling wood pellet boilers pneumatically pull fuel through 2" hoses from the silo as needed, which makes it unnecessary for building staff to ever handle the fuel.

 Fröling Wood Pellet Boilers and Expert Installation Create a Fresh Start

 The Fröling Wood Pellet Boilers work automatically in a cascade to heat the buffer tank.
 Consequently, as the buffer tank drops in temperature, each boiler responds as needed to keep the tank hot.
 There is a Grundfos Magna circulator that automatically responds to building demand by measuring the difference in supply and return temperature.
-When there is a call of heat, the Magna pushes heat to the building load automatically.
-Through flow modulation, the Grundfos Magna not only saves power, but also helps the buffer tank store thermal energy more effectively.
-Replacing Frankenstein furnace with 2 new air handlers connected to the Fröling wood pellet boilers was easy.
+When there is a call for heat, the Magna pushes heat to the building load automatically.
+Through flow modulation, the Grundfos Magna not only saves power but also helps the buffer tank store thermal energy more effectively.
+Replacing the Frankenstein furnace with 2 new air handlers connected to the Fröling wood pellet boilers was easy.
 Now, approximately 20,000 square feet are heated with wood pellets.

 Renewable Energy Funding Opportunities